It was Rabbits – 3; Dogs – 0. One squirrel almost bought the farm at Red’s jaws. A near-death experience, however, is not a real death experience.

 The prey instinct follows a series of steps:

 - Eye stalking.
-Red crouches and stares intently, 100% of his attention focused on the possible prey.
+Red crouches and stares intently, 100% of his attention is focused on the possible prey.
 Border collies are famous for this and chasing sheep or other herd animals to control their movements.

 - Chasing.
 Some dogs will slink toward prey and then go all out to snag it.
 This feature of the instinct is how greyhounds are made to race – they instinctively chase after a mechanical rabbit.